-So often, plans are developed and then proceed to sit on shelves and gather dust.
-Much time and energy goes into the development of plans that are meant to deliver the vision and mission in specific ways.
 There are several plans that have been recently developed as living documents that impact daily operations.
 Ongoing plans are revised periodically and will be prominent in the focus for the next ten years.

 The Capital Improvement Program is a six-year plan that shapes projects, both regular and major.
-The plan is revised and updated every two years in conjunction with the budget cycle.
-Work has begun on the 2020-2021 budget years.
-Future capital projects are placed in the following four years as placeholders that aren't officially funded.
+The plan is revised and updated every two years in conjunction with the county budget cycle.
+Work has begun on the next six year plan for the 2020-2021 county budget cycle.
+Future capital projects are placed in the 2020-2025 CIP budget (see next page), future years aren't officially funded.
 This allows for some flexibility should the priorities shift and emerge.